 MEDS M428.
 Narratives of Grief and Loss.
 0 Credit Hours.

-This course will explore narratives of grief and loss.
+This non-clinical course will explore narratives of grief and loss.
 Participants will read, discuss, and reflect on the individual patient and family narratives.
 Students will strengthen their ability to hear, consider, and interpret the stories of others.
 The individual experiences and stories of patients will yield universal lessons for effective health care.
 Participants will be able to use learning from the course in future patient care interactions.

 MEDS M429.
 Non-fiction Writing.
 0 Credit Hours.